-What is the MTHFR gene variation?
+What Is the MTHFR Gene Mutation?

 The MTHFR gene controls the production of an enzyme called methylenetetrahydrofolate reductase.
 MTHFR enzyme helps the body process and convert folate (also known as vitamin B9).
 This conversion helps the body create amino acids that we need to build proteins and other essential compounds.
-People with an MTHFR gene mutation have a highly reduced ability to convert folic acid or even folate into the form that the body needs to create those amino acids.